 However, many businesses continue to persist with a more reactive approach to HR.
 That’s why it’s time to start building your own human resources strategic plan (otherwise known as an HR strategy).
 Failing to plan is the same as planning to fail when it comes to managing your people.

-HR is the department in every business that finds and trains employees.
-They also help with conflict resolution, employee benefits, retention and development.
+An HR department in every business is responsible for finding and training employees.
+Besides that, they also help with conflict resolution, employee benefits, employee retention and development.
 A human resource strategy plan is taking those responsibilities and making sure they meet the goals, mission and future needs of the company.

 1. Forecasting talent requirements

 Being able to develop realistic forecasts of your people’s needs now and in the future is essential if you’re going to win the war on talent.
 On a day-to-day level, being able to optimise shift allocation will help you achieve efficiencies and reduce your wage bill.

 Also, if you know how many staff you require to achieve the future strategic goals of the business and what jobs need to be filled, you can get an early start on finding the right talent.

 Everything from payroll to onboarding, performance management and employee data management comes with a huge amount of compliance and paperwork.
 Using spreadsheets and manual processes is not only time-consuming, but they are also prone to human error.
 And this means business risk.

 By using strategic planning, you can identify any possible compliance gaps and keep your business in line with employment legislation.